The Last Spritz

 What's the best cologne under $100 for compliments?

 Azzaro The Most Wanted.
-The warm gourmand-adjacent composition — lavender, toffee, amber — consistently generates the most compliments per dollar of anything on this list.
-Versace Dylan Blue is the runner-up: it's more versatile and works in more contexts, but The Most Wanted gets more active reactions.
+The warm gourmand-adjacent composition — cardamom, toffee, amber — generates the most compliments per dollar of anything here.
+The One EDP is the runner-up for date-night specifically, where its close, warm intimacy does the work.

 What's the difference between colognes under $50 and under $100?